kalaluthien/ProgrammingLanguage/README.md

 # Programming Language Homework in Haskell

-Exit `OCaml` and Join `Haskell`
+Exit OCaml and Join Haskell: A Pure Functinal Language

-모나드로 짜여있기 때문에 보고 베끼는게 그냥 짜는 것보다 더 어렵습니다.